Help us reach the goal of planting 65 rose bushes by the month's end, for Cystic Fibrosis Awareness

 WHO: Elected Officials: Supervisor Ed Wehrheim, Town Council Members Tom McCarthy, Lynne Nowick, Lisa Inzerillo & Tom Lohmann, Town Clerk Vincent Puleo, Superintendent of Highways Robert Murphy and Receiver of Taxes Deanna Varricchio

-Smithtown Family: Emily and James Cianci - the parents of Lucas, a four year old Smithtown resident who has cystic fibrosis.
-Lucas’ grandmother, Debbi Haupert has become a CF awareness advocate, who has helped to change the NY State Department of Health brochure language on newborn screening for Cystic Fibrosis.
+Family: Emily and James Cianci - the parents of Lucas, a five year old boy who has cystic fibrosis.
+Lucas’ grandmother, Debbi Haupert has become an advocate in promoting education and awareness for Cystic Fibrosis.

 Local Civic and Chamber of Commerce leaders: from Kings Park, Nesconset, Smithtown & St. James will also be in attendance.

 WHEN: Thursday May 10th, 2018 at 2:30 PM.